Arksine/moonraker/docs/configuration.md

 Another exotic use case is the addition of a "conditional" peripheral, such as an MMU device.
 The user may not wish to power on this device for every print, and instead power it on from within the "Start G-GCode" conditionally.
-Additionaly we do not want this device to be turned on/off unintentionally during a print.
+Additionally we do not want this device to be turned on/off unintentionally during a print.
 The `set_device_power` remote method takes an optional `force` argument that can be used to accommodate this scenario.